Liam-WB/Hackney-Coffee-Website-Liam-Blake-Portfolio-Project-1-/README.md

 - Reviews page: An interactive page allowing for user feedback as well as a section to add more imagery content.
 - Videos/Audio file: Was explored, but were found to be most effective if I added another page, which I would need more time for.
 - Extra nav bar for the home page, or a sticky nav bar: For ease of access.
+- Background images on individual elements e.g. open hours table.

 [Return to Directory](https://github.com/Liam-WB/hackney-coffee/blob/main/README.md#directory)
 ---
 # Technology
 **Technology Used**
 ### HTML5
--Skeleton language
+- Skeleton language
 ### CSS
--Style language
+- Style language
 ### Font Awesome
--Icon library
+- Icon library
 ### Google Fonts
--Used for fonts
+- Used for fonts
 ### Git
--Version-control system
+- Version-control system
 ### GitHub
--Software Hosting Platform
+- Software Hosting Platform
 ### GitPod
--Development Hosting Platform
+- Development Hosting Platform
 ### Balsamiq Wireframes
--Wireframe creation tool
+- Wireframe creation tool
 ### Adobe Photoshop CS6
--Image editting software
+- Image editting software

 [Return to Directory](https://github.com/Liam-WB/hackney-coffee/blob/main/README.md#directory)
 ---